 Asbestos was used heavily on the New Jersey in the boiler and engine rooms and the pipes that ran all over the ship.
 It helped contain heat and protect the crew from the spread of fire.

 These were not the only uses of asbestos on the New Jersey.
 It was also in flooring materials and the walls, in all types of insulation, in ropes and deck matting, gaskets, seals, valves, and in fire- and heat-protective equipment, like the gear the gunners wore as protection against the heat of firing weapons.
 Asbestos was also used in the shipyards where the New Jersey was built and repaired.

 Asbestos Exposure in USS New Jersey Veterans

-In one example of a veteran who suffered asbestos exposure from serving on the USS New Jersey, a veteran made a claim with the Veterans Administration for his asbestosis.
+In one example, a veteran who suffered asbestos exposure from serving on the USS New Jersey made a claim with the Veterans Administration for his asbestosis.
 The lung condition, he believed, was brought about by inhaling asbestos fibers while on active duty on the New Jersey.
-He reported having inhaled dust while doing repair work, for hours at a time.
+He reported having inhaled dust while doing repair work for hours at a time.

 Any veteran who served on the New Jersey or any other Navy ship and later developed an asbestos-related condition has the right to seek compensation from the Veterans Administration.
 If you are suffering because of your service in the Navy, you can contact one of our advocates to help you make that claim and get the care you need.Get Your FREE Mesothelioma Packet